Visual Merchandising: 12 Insights How To Merchandise Your Store

 You may have seen those stores selling health aides in malls with several oil diffusers working, pictured at right.

-In fact, you're probably already wondering what they smell like.
+You're probably already wondering what they smell like.
 That's the power of engaging more than one sense.

 I've seen retailers use ScentAir for beachy Tommy Bahama clothes departments to engage the nose, high-end grocery stores to offer fine food tastings to engage the mouth, and sound retailers to have separate rooms to engage the ears.

-Just make sure to go easy on scent, many people have allergies or other preferences.
+Just make sure to go easy on scent.
+Many people have allergies or other preferences.

 12. Add motion to your display